codeimpossible/blog.barboza.io/src/posts/test-structuring.md

   - programming
 ---

-Im changing my opinion on test structuring in C#.
+I'm changing my opinion on test structuring in C#.
 I've always thought that structuring tests using a class hierarchy made sense because it provided a lot of benefits:

 - Easy to share private objects between parent and child tests
 - Setups can be inherited, extended